 6.

 Requests for payment of Officer’s expenses will be considered by the Chief Executive or in his/her absence by the Honorary Treasurer.

 7.

 Payment of Officers’ expenses will include first class rail/economy class air fare as appropriate, and reasonable accommodation, subsistence and taxi expenses.
-Officers, Chairpersons of a Committee or other representatives are expected to obtain the lowest available convenient air fares based on a return ticket for a direct flight and using a reputable carrier.
-Travel by private car is permitted (distance rate = €0.2 (twenty eurocents) per kilometre) provided this does not exceed the corresponding fare by public transport.
+Officers Chairpersons of a Committee or other representatives are expected to obtain the lowest available convenient air fares based on a return ticket for a direct flight and using a reputable carrier.
+Travel by private car is permitted (distance rate = €0.4 (fourty eurocents) per kilometre) provided this does not exceed the corresponding fare by public transport.

 8.

 All receipts will be required.
 For the avoidance of doubt, the amount reimbursed will not exceed the actual costs.
 Reimbursement is made once travel has taken place.

 9.

-An Expense Reimbursement Claim Form must be submitted to the Chief Executive within 30 days after the end of the trip.
+An Expense Reimbursement Claim Form must be submitted to the Chief Executive or in his/her absence to the Honorary Treasurer within 30 days after the end of the trip.
 Proper supporting receipts must accompany the claim and can be submitted electronically.
 The Expense Reimbursement Claim Form can be found on the AAE website.

 10.

-The Officer or other official representatives should submit a report of the meeting (can be a meeting report for general purposes) to the Chief Executive before reimbursement.
+The Officer or other official representatives should submit a report of the meeting (can be a meeting report for general purposes) to the Chief Executive and/or to the board before reimbursement.

 11.

 The following are eligible for reimbursement in accordance with this policy:

-Officers of the AAE as defined in the Statutes
+Officers of the AAE as defined in the Statutes;

 Chairpersons of a Committee

-b.
 Chairpersons of AAE Sub-Committees, project teams, task forces and working groups which may be established from time to time for limited periods

-c.
 An individual appointed to represent the AAE at a meeting hosted by the AAE, by another actuarial organization or by an organization identified by the Officers as a key target organization.

-Brussels, 16 May 2018